KeyZox71/knl_meowscendence/doc/user/user.md

 ## DELETE `/users/:userId`

-Used to delete a user
+Used to delete an user

 Can return:
 - 200 with response